 hands typing on computer keyboard

-Create a WordPress Website
+Create a CampusPress Website

 Sites.utulsa.edu is a self-service website environment intended to meet faculty, staff, and student needs for web publishing not provided by the main utulsa.edu marketing website.
+Faculty and staff are welcome to create websites related to academic projects, research, events, and communication outreach, organizations, and department endeavors, as well as officially recognized university groups and programs.
+Sites is a CampusPress environment.

 Sites may not be used for e-commerce, course material, storage of sensitive data or material unrelated to university activities.
 Sites must adhere to all university policies.
+Official departmental websites still belong in the university’s content management system supported by Marketing & Communications.
+Sites is not a replacement for a departmental site.

 Sites that are inactive for over one year will be archived.
 Upon request, we can restore websites that have been archived.
-For assistance, please contact help@utulsa.edu.

 Who supports these sites?